killvxk/entypreter/README.md

 # Stagers and implants

+    INFO: Entypreter stagers hook
-    INFO: Stagers hook target session and
+    target session and allow you to
-    allow you to use implants.
-Implants
+    use implants.
+Entypreter implants
     starts jobs on remote session.

 ## The entypreter stagers

-    INFO: Stagers hook target session
+    INFO: Entypreter stagers hook target
-    and allow you to use implants.
+    session and allow you to use implants.

 Module | Codename | Description
 --------|---|------------